leoBitto/Django-BBlog/docs/README.md

 3. Run ``python manage.py migrate BBlog`` to create the BBlog models.

+4. the base.html template need a footer and a navbar that can be integrated from other apps

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create the models (you'll need the Admin app enabled).